Confidential Health Intake Form

 (c) The burden of proof in a disciplinary action shall be on the state to show by a preponderance of the evidence that the person has engaged in unprofessional conduct.

 (d) After hearing, and upon a finding of unprofessional conduct, a board or an administrative law officer may take disciplinary action against a licensee or applicant, including imposing an administrative penalty not to exceed $1,000.00 for each unprofessional conduct violation.
-Any money received from the imposition of an administrative penalty imposed under this section shall be deposited in the general
+Any money received from the imposition of an administrative penalty imposed under this section shall be deposited in the general fund.

 (e) In the case where a standard of unprofessional conduct as set forth in this section conflicts with a standard set forth in a specific board’s statute or rule, the standard that is most protective of the public shall govern.